do-mart/gramolang/README.md

 ### 2. Providing keys in a file
 When using a file instead of the value directly, write the key in the form `name=apikeyvalue` on a single file line.
-Use either the name of the API wrapper class (default) or the underlying organisation's API name, both names are stored in the wrapper class tuple `API_KEY_NAMES`:
+Use either the name of the API wrapper class (default) or the underlying organisation's API name, e.g.:

+    # Example of the content of an API key file
+    OpenAIWrapper=apikeyvalue

+Both variable names are stored in the wrapper class tuple `API_KEY_NAMES`:

     >>> from gramolang import OpenAIWrapper
     >>> OpenAIWrapper.API_KEY_NAMES